 - In a large bowl, whisk together cocoa powder, espresso powder and water.
 Add unsweetened chocolate and whisk until combined.
 Beat in eggs one at a time, then beat in vanilla and sugar.
-Stir in flour and salt until combined.
+Stir in flour, salt and yogurt until combined.
 Do not overmix.

 - Transfer batter to prepared baking dish.
 Bake set and until a toothpick inserted a couple of inches from the edge comes out with a few crumbs, about 30 minutes.
 Cool completely on wire rack.

 - To make the peanut butter layer, beat together peanut butter, coconut oil and powdered sugar until smooth.
 Add milk 1 tbsp at a time until you reach a smooth, spreadable texture.
 Spread evenly onto cooled brownies.

 - To make the glaze, place chocolate and peanut butter in a medium microwave-safe bowl.
 Heat in 20 second increments, stirring between each, until melted.
 Spread glaze evenly over peanut butter layer.
 Cool in the refrigerator for 30 minutes, then serve.
 Store in an airtight container for up to one week.

 Recipe adapted from Brown Eyed Baked

 Christine @ Love, Life, Surf says

 These look amazing.
 I should not be looking at your blog late at night ever.
 Now all I want are brownies.
 Now, I can’t have peanut butter.
 Is there something I could sub?